“Can I get six-pack abs by rowing?”

 - “How to build abs using a rowing machine?”

 There is no doubt that rowing is a solid full-body workout.
-And when it is said that rowing is a full-body workout, it means that rowing can also help in toning/building abdominal muscles.
+And when it is said that rowing is a full-body workout, it means that rowing can also help in toning abdominal muscles.

-Rowing is a low impact, high-intensity workout that involves 83% of your body muscles.
+It’s a low impact, high-intensity workout that involves 83% of your body muscles that boosts muscular strength and endurance.

 Fact: You can burn about 377 calories in just 30 minutes of workout on a rowing machine (for an individual who weighs around 190 pounds).